 - Michael Esposito, owner of Stratton Street Bookstore in Logan, passed away in April 2022.
-The shop has not reopened.
+The shop did not reopen under new ownership.

 - Taylor Books in Charleston changed owners in 2021.
 Longtime manager Dan Carlisle assumed ownership from the retiring Ann Saville.

 While it’s sad to lose Kerri’s Korner and Paperback Palace to the pandemic, West Virginia’s bookstore scene has welcomed several new shops since the book was published.